AbinashChetia/log_reg_ac/README.md

-# Linear Regression from Scratch
+# Logistic Regression from Scratch
 Implementing Logistic Regression from scratch using basic NumPy and Pandas functions.